 Prior to becoming a mom, I backpacked through Europe, camped in Peru and road-tripped through the Southwest.
 And I had this idea that a child wouldn’t change things.
 “I’ll just bring them along,” I thought, “or leave them with family.”
 But weeks (maybe even days) into motherhood, I began to wonder if I would ever go anywhere again.
 Was this screaming child my blue Italian lake?
 I decided that there was no way moms could travel at this point.
 Definitely not sane moms and for sure not moms with multiple kids.

 It turns out, that I was right.
 Well, not entirely, but partially.
 Mom’s do travel less.
 A lot less.
-A 2014 survey by Devries Global shows that women without children traveled an average of 16 days domestically during 2014, while women with children traveled 10.
+According to a Devries Global survey published way back in 2014, women without children traveled an average of 16 days domestically during that year, while women with children traveled 10.
 And internationally the numbers are even lower.
 Women without children traveled 10 days internationally while women with children traveled only 3.

 Obviously, moms travel less.
 Of course, there are various factors that come into play, but in the end, it’s because of the kids.
 It’s hard to take them with you and it’s hard to leave them at home.